francescodessi/svelte-enhanced-notifications/README.md

 ### How to use an arbitrary array as a notification container and share it among multiple NotificationService component

-In the following example, three different `NotificationService` components have been defined that share the same notification container.
-To display a notification, you can use any `push` method available from one of the three `NotificationService` components.
+In the following examples, three different `NotificationService` components have been defined that share the same notification container.
+To display a notification, you can use any `push` method available from one of the three `NotificationService` components or the `pushNotification` function.

 ```js
 <script>